Tyler Biadasz: Dallas Cowboys (2020–2023)

-Biadasz was selected by the Dallas Cowboys in the fourth round (146th overall) of the 2020 NFL Draft.
+Biadasz was selected by the Dallas Cowboys in the fourth round (146th overall) of the 2020 NFL draft.
 As a rookie, he replaced an injured Joe Looney in the starting lineup of the fifth game against the New York Giants.
-He started 4 straight games, until suffering a hamstring injury during warmups in the ninth game against the Pittsburgh Steelers.
+He took over the starting center role for 4 straight games, until suffering a severe calf strain injury during warmups, in the ninth game against the Pittsburgh Steelers.
 He was placed on injured reserve on November 21, 2020.
 He was activated on December 12, 2020.
 Looney started at center in the last 8 contests of the season.